maciejsmolinski/html-go/README.markdown

 You wonder what **HTML-go** is, right ?

-**HTML-go** is a lightweight html/css/js framework.
+HTML-go is a **lightweight html/css/js framework**.
-It's purpose is to speed up your front-end development and diving into new projets.
+It's purpose is to speed up your frontend development and diving into new projets.
 It's a simple base.
 You choose what you need and remove all the code you don't.
 That's it!

-(current version: 0.9.4)
+(current version: 0.9.5)

 VIEW DEMO: [http://maciejsmolinski.com/framework/demo/](http://maciejsmolinski.com/framework/demo/)